sani3/Aggregation-of-Covid19-Data/README.md

-# Covid19
+# Covid-19
-Read multiple files of covid19 data from CSSE Repository
+This project demonstrates the aggregation of covid-19 data at the CSSE Repository